-Oak Alley stands on the west bank of the river, three miles north of Vacherie.
-The house is about 15 miles south of the Sunshine Bridge and 8 miles north of the Veterans Memorial Bridge (Hwy-3213).
-There’s a ferry nearby, too, between Edgard and Reserve, but this runs at very limited hours.
+Oak Alley stands on the west bank of the river, about four miles west of Vacherie.
+The house is about 15 miles south of the Sunshine Bridge and 8 miles west of the Veterans Memorial Bridge (Hwy-3213).

-As a colorful antidote to the grand, whitewashed privilege on display at Oak Alley, set aside some time for a tour of nearby Laura (2247 Hwy-18, 225/265-7690, daily, $24) plantation as well.
+As a colorful antidote to the grand whitewashed privilege on display at Oak Alley, set aside some time for a tour of nearby Laura Plantation (2247 Hwy-18, 225/265-7690, daily, $20) as well.
 Smaller, but seeming more in touch with the realities of sugarcane plantation life, Laura presents itself as a Creole plantation and plays up the myriad of ethnicities and cultures that came together in Louisiana.
 Laura is three miles downriver from Oak Alley.

 Continuing south from Vacherie, scattered housing begins to invade the sugarcane, and traffic starts to pick up as the GRR (Hwy-18) works its serpentine way past a pair of ferry landings, a nuclear power plant, and a huge chemical plant with a photogenic cemetery felicitously occupying its front yard.
 By the time the GRR is within sight of the stylish, rusty-red I-310 bridge, the tentacles of New Orleans’s bustle are definitely apparent.
 Hop on the interstate eastbound, and inside of 25 miles you can be hunting for parking in New Orleans’s Vieux Carré, or searching for a Sazerac to celebrate the journey.